pretix/pretix/doc/api/resources/orders.rst

    Download tickets for one order position, identified by its internal ID.
    Depending on the chosen output, the response might be a ZIP file, PDF file or something else.
 The order details response contains a list of output options for this particular order position.

+   Be aware that the output does not have to be a file, but can also be a regular HTTP response with a ``Content-Type`` set to ``text/uri-list``.
+In this case, the user is expected to navigate to that URL in order to access their ticket.
+   The referenced URL can provide a download or a regular, human-viewable website - so it is advised to open this URL in a webbrowser and leave it up to the user to handle the result.

    Tickets can be only downloaded if the order is paid and if ticket downloads are active.
 Also, depending on event configuration downloads might be only unavailable for add-on products or non-admission products.